This topic provides information about the

 HPV and genital warts

-can be spread through sexual contact with someone who has the virus.
+can be spread through sex or skin-to-skin genital contact with someone who has the virus.

 Most people infected with